Durgaprasad-Nagarkatte/Java-In-Depth/src/com/durgaprasad/Inheritence/AccessLevels/README.md

 Trying to learn **Inheritence** feature in Java.
-A class can inherit features from another using "extends" keyword.
+A class can inherit features from another class using "extends" keyword.
 Inheritence helps to reuse code.
 Should be used only when **IS-A** test holds true.

 eg: